spessasus/SpessaSynth/README.md

 - SoundFont2 Modulator Support
 - A few custom modulators to support some additional controllers (see `modulators.js`)
 - Written using AudioWorklets (Firefox and Chrome both work perfectly)
+- Can load really large soundfonts (4GB!) (but only on Firefox, Chromium has a memory limit)
+- Multi-port MIDIs support (more than 16 channels)
-- MIDI Controller Support (Currently supported controllers can be found [here](../../wiki/Synthetizer-Class#supported-controllers))
+- MIDI Controller Support (Default supported controllers can be found [here](../../wiki/Synthetizer-Class#supported-controllers))
 - Supports some Roland and Yamaha XG sysex messages
 - High performance mode for playing black MIDIs (Don't go too crazy with the amount of notes though)
 - Visualization of the played sequence